Austin Community Foundation

 Reapplication Policy

-Organizations that received Forever Austin Fund grants in 2025 are eligible to apply in 2026, indicating that successful grantees may reapply.
-The foundation offers office hours specifically reserved for organizations that did not receive grants, suggesting unsuccessful applicants receive support and are encouraged to consider reapplication.
-Grant opportunities are managed independently, so participation or non-participation in one program does not affect eligibility for other ACF funding opportunities.
+Organisations that received Forever Austin Fund grants are eligible to reapply in subsequent years, indicating that successful grantees may reapply.
+The foundation offers office hours specifically reserved for organisations that did not receive grants, suggesting unsuccessful applicants receive support and are encouraged to consider reapplication.
+Grant opportunities are managed independently, so participation or non-participation in one programme does not affect eligibility for other ACF funding opportunities.
 Specific waiting periods or restrictions for unsuccessful applicants to reapply were not publicly documented.

 Application Success Factors